 Myth 2: Ads will cannibalize in-app purchases

 This is not the case.
-According to Facebook Audience Network, 86% of developers that included ads into their IAP models noticed no changes or even experienced an increase in purchases.
+According to Facebook Audience Network, 86% of developers that included ads in their IAP models noticed no changes or even experienced an increase in purchases.

 Myth 3: Analytics is more important for user acquisition than monetization